 IceBridge campaigns are conducted on an annual repeating basis.
 Arctic and Greenland campaigns are conducted during March, April, and May, and Antarctic campaigns are conducted during October and November.

 KT19 surface temperature measurements are collected for every science flight in the NASA IceBridge Arctic campaigns beginning in March 2012.
-Currently, this comprises 43 flights from 14 March 2012 through 17 May 2012.
 The KT19 collects surface temperature measurements at 10 Hz for the duration of each flight.

 The KT19.85 sensor provides a measurement of the surface temperature of an object in degrees Celsius.
 For compensation purposes, the sensor also provides a measurement of its internal temperature, in degrees Celsius, which may vary as much as 30°C throughout the course of a flight.
 The surface temperature measurement provided has not had any correction applied for changes in internal temperature.